Sellers named head men’s hoops coach at Central Connecticut

 NEW BRITAIN, Conn.
 (AP) — Fairfield University assistant coach Patrick Sellers has been hired as the head men’s basketball coach at Central Connecticut, his alma mater.

-Sellers was on Jim Calhoun’s staff at UConn from 2004-10 and has also coached at Fairleigh Dickinson, DePaul, Creighton, Hofstra and UMass before spending the last four seasons at Fairfield.
+Sellers was on Jim Calhoun’s staff at UConn from 2004-10 and has also coached at Fairleigh Dickinson, DePaul, Creighton, Hofstra and UMass before spending the last two seasons at Fairfield.

 “I have always had a special place in my heart for Central,” Sellers said in a statement.
 “I look forward to adding to the successful legacy of Central Connecticut basketball and I am excited to get to work with our student-athletes.”